montesi/MeltMigrator/README.md

 # MeltMigrator
-Matlab routines for solving melt migration out of the mantle and predicting crustal thickness.

-The context for this work is the generation of partial melts in mid-ocean ridges, in geology/geophysics/geodynamics.
+MeltMigrator is a MATLAB®-based melt migration software developed to process three-dimensional mantle temperature and velocity data from user-supplied numerical models of mid-ocean ridges, calculate melt production and melt migration trajectories in the mantle, estimate melt flux along plate boundaries and predict crustal thickness distribution on the seafloor.

-The software assumes the existance of a 3D numerical model of mantle flow and associated thermal structure.
+The software assumes the existance of a pre-constructed 3D numerical model of mantle flow and thermal structure.
 We mainly use finite element models developed with COMSOL Multiphysics, although the code could work with a variety of other models (by default, when not using COMSOL Multiphysics, the model result should be stored in a text file in columns with the sequence: x, y, z, vx, vy, vz, T).
-We have applied this code extensively to different mid-ocean ridge settings, although the same principles should be applicable to a broader range of tectonic enviroments.

 The software first calculates the trajectory of melts according to a 3-step simplified melt extraction model